INTRODUCTION | GUIDE | MAP | RELATED POSTS

 Location: north of the island [MAP] | Vietnamese name: Bãi Gành Dầu

 On the remote northwestern tip of the island, Ganh Dau Beach is a gorgeous corner of flour-white sand fringed by palm trees.
-Reached via a bumpy dirt track from a dusty fishing village, Ganh Dau Beach is sheltered and shaded; the water is calm and shallow with a cluster of wooden fishing boats just offshore, and the Cambodian islands lying only a few kilometres in the distance.
+Reached via a newly paved lane from a dusty fishing village, Ganh Dau Beach is sheltered and shaded; the water is calm and shallow with a cluster of wooden fishing boats just offshore, and the Cambodian islands lying only a few kilometres in the distance.
 The discreet Peppercorn Beach Resort is set in an orchard of coconut palms on powdery sand.
 Simple, tasteful and elegant bungalows are set right on the beach, and there’s a great restaurant too.
 Even if you don’t stay here, it makes for an excellent lunch stop while exploring the island.
 Next door, the Gold Coast Resort has cheaper rooms.
 Continue past these resorts for some excellent portions of undeveloped beach.

 Ganh Dau Beach, at the northwestern tip of the island, is quiet, remote and rarely visited